dojo/docs/dojo/NodeList-traverse.rst

   dojo.require("dojo.NodeList-traverse");

-  //Grabs all child nodes of all divs
+  // Grabs all child nodes of all divs
-  //and returns a dojo.NodeList object
+  // and returns a dojo.NodeList object
-  //to allow further chaining operations dojo.query("div").children();
+  // to allow further chaining operations dojo.query("div").children();